eamonnbell/teaching/fundamentals.md

 ### Assignment 1 [[pdf]](01.pdf) - Due 9/13 in class

 - Question 0 is just a really useful (and optional) online drill.
 Aim to be able to get 19/20 right in 2 minutes.
 No need to email me your report [[link]](http://www.musictheory.net/exercises/note/brwyrybynyynry)
-- Question 4 should say "notate above"
+- Question 4 should read "Notate the following whole and half steps above the given pitch as indicated..." (i.e. omit "and below")
 - You can ignore the clef questions referring to the alto clef without penalty.
 If you like, check out the material [here](https://musictheoryblog.blogspot.com/2006/12/alto-and-tenor-clefs.html) and attempt the questions.